Mapping for environmental justice in the Twin Cities

-This is a guest post from Curran, a Youth Empowerment Program participant.
-Curran wanted to visualize environmental inequities across the Twin Cities, and created a series of maps to do so.
+This is a guest post from Curran, a Youth Empowerment Program (now the Environmental Stewardship Institute) participant.
+Curran wanted to visualize environmental contamination and inequities across the Twin Cities, and created a series of maps to investigate.

 * * * * *